-- On-line games that include: Daily Numbers, Keno, Wild Money, PowerBall®, which is operated by the Multi-State Lottery Association (MUSL) and Raffle; - Instant tickets sold through licensed lottery retailers, and - Video lottery games which are located at two licensed facilities.
+- On-line games that include: Daily Numbers, Keno, Wild Money, PowerBall®, Mega Millions®, and Raffle.
+Powerball® and Mega Millions® are multi-state games operated in accordance with rules and agreements established by the Multi-State Lottery Association (MUSL). - Instant tickets sold through licensed lottery retailers. - Video lottery games which are located at two licensed facilities.